werf/actions/README.md

 ### Building multi-platform images

 To build multi-platform images or customize the build environment, you can use [docker/setup-buildx-action@v3](https://github.com/docker/setup-buildx-action).
-Below are two usage examples depending on the build driver: default `docker-container` and `docker`.

-#### 1. Docker buildx with default `docker-container` driver

-This is the default and recommended mode for most CI builds.
-It runs builds inside a container-based builder instance.

 ```yaml
 jobs: